usaid-cs/yesterday-i-learned/random.md

 1. The world's worst beer by bitterness is the [Carbon Smith **FUCKS UP YOUR SHIT** IPA](https://firstwefeast.com/drink/hoppiest-beers-of-all-time/carbon-smith), at 2600 IBUs, presumably brewed to make hipsters shut the FUCK up (speculation).
 1. "No ragrets" came from [a movie](https://www.youtube.com/watch?v=_DnKNClu2XM), so it's not funny anymore.
 (We're the Millers, with wrinkly Rachel in it)
 1. [TLSvx.y is SSLv3.x.](https://blog.cloudflare.com/why-tls-1-3-isnt-in-browsers-yet/) The POODLE attack that downgraded TLS 1.x to SSLv3 was mitigated only by disabling SSLv3, so if TLS 1.0 were to be compromised, shit would go flying.
-1. Blowing up Alderaan cured all diseases on the planet.
-So [the empire did nothing wrong](https://www.reddit.com/r/EmpireDidNothingWrong/).
 1. Glass is the perfect material for laptop touchpads and palm rests.
 1. When people tell you to "open up your emotions", it means "be open about your feelings as long as you don't actually have any problems".
 1. When it comes to bodybuilding, [TheJosh says that a week is 8 days long](https://forum.bodybuilding.com/showthread.php?t=107926751), and a week starts *and* ends on a Sunday.